-Managebac and how to submit your work
+Managebac and how to submit your work.
+See Managebac User Guide for Students

 Managebac is a reputable on-line data management platform where you can find details of your units, resources, and work for your subjects.
 It is also a place where you can send messages to and receive messages from your teachers.